thi-ng/genart-api/packages/adapter-layer/README.md

 [Reference](https://github.com/thi-ng/genart-api/blob/main/README.md#toggle-parameter)

-Will be represented to a Layer `BooleanParameter`.
+Will be represented as a Layer `BooleanParameter`.

 ### Vector